tlklein/tlklein/README.md

-## About
-Southeast Hypnosis gained from AI integration, automation workflows, and digital contributions.
-She integrated an AI chatbot to boost customer appointment bookings and leads, built an automated appointment reminder funnel to reduce cancellations, and migrated the company website to WordPress, increasing performance.
-All these efforts streamlined operations and enhanced customer experience despite a lapse in marketing budget. </br>
+## Howdy!
+I am Trinity!
-Holding a B.S. in Computer Information Systems (CIS) from the University of Houston's Cullen College of Engineering, she graduated May 2025 with cum laude honors.
-Her expertise includes cloud solutions, data analytics, and application development, all supported by certifications like the AWS Certified Cloud Practitioner and Cisco Data Analytics Essentials.
-She is committed to uniting innovative ideas with practical solutions to provide outcomes that positively affect the daily lives of customers.
+Cloud Support Enthusiast with a B.S. in Computer Information Systems from the University of Houston's Cullen College of Engineering (May 2025, cum laude).
+Skilled in TypeScript, Vue, Python, and AWS.
+At Southeast Hypnosis, I integrated AI chatbots for customer bookings, built automated appointment reminder systems, and migrated their website to WordPress resulting in the streamlining of operations and enhancement of user experience.

 ## Projects
 - [Innov8 Business Management Platform](https://github.com/tlklein/CIS-4375-Team3-CapstoneProject) – Developed a full-stack appointment system for a local barbershop, enabling client management, service tracking, and event scheduling via a private dashboard.